 Comprising thousands of cores, the GPU can handle thousands of simultaneous calculations.
 Ray-trace rendering is a massively parallel operation, and because the rays being traced have no dependencies between each other, every core can be used.
-This also extends to multiple GPUs, so workstations that support more than one GPU, such as the Dell Precision 5820 Tower (up to two GPUs), Dell Precision 7820 Tower (up to two GPUs) or Dell Precision 7920 Tower (up to three GPUs), can dramatically cut render times.
-It means a firm's most scarce resource - good architectural designers - can get more done every day.
+This also extends to multiple GPUs, so workstations that support more than one GPU, such as the Dell Precision 5820 (up to two GPUs), Dell Precision 7820 (up to two GPUs) or Dell Precision 7920 (up to three GPUs), can dramatically cut render times.
+It means a firm's most scarce resource - good product designers or engineers - can get more done every day.

-For most AEC workflows, CPU frequency (GHz) should be prioritized over the number of cores.
+For most CAD-centric workflows, CPU frequency (GHz) should be prioritized over the number of cores.
 The higher the GHz, the more performance one can get out of the system and of the predominantly single-threaded applications.

-GPU rendering has now gone one step further with NVIDIA RTX GPUs that have been architected specifically for raytrace rendering with the introduction of dedicated ray-tracing cores as an integral part of the hardware design.
-These new GPUs introduced to the market in 2018 have had a profound impact on how architects, engineers and other construction professionals interact with their designs.
+GPU rendering has now gone one step further with NVIDIA RTX GPUs that have been architected specifically for ray-trace rendering with the introduction of dedicated ray-tracing cores as an integral part of the hardware design.
+These new GPUs introduced to the market in 2018 have had a profound impact on how product designers, engineers and manufacturing professionals interact with their designs.

-In the past, some GPU rendering workflows may have been limited by the amount of memory on-board the GPU.
-But this is no longer an issue.
-The new NVIDIA RTX GPUs, which are available in Dell Precision workstations, start with 8GB of memory and go all the way up to 48GB.
-In some Dell Precision desktop workstations, two high-end NVIDIA RTX GPUs can be combined to double the GPU memory through NVIDIA® NVLink®.
+In the past, some GPU rendering workflows may have been limited by the amount of graphics memory on-board the GPU.
+This is no longer an issue with the new NVIDIA RTX GPUs, which are available in Dell Precision workstations.
+Desktop NVIDIA RTX GPUs start at 6GB and go all the way up to 48GB, while mobile NVIDIA RTX GPUs start at 4GB and max out at 16GB.
+In some Dell Precision desktop workstations, two high-end NVIDIA RTX GPUs can be combined to double the GPU memory up to 96GB through NVIDIA® NVLink®.
 Now even the largest data sets can be worked with in real time.